When you think about the causes of obesity – Do you take into consideration the effect of culture? Let’s take a look at this “culture of obesity”!

 The problem therein lies a direct conflict with obesity and societal-health.
 The more people that are obese and overweight, the increased burden on the healthcare, life expectancy rates, etc.

 There’s a lot of debate in mainstream narrative views that obesity is caused by genetics.
 However, it’s far from proven.
-In fact, many proponents state the complete opposite – that genetics (for most people) has an absolutely minimal effect on obesity.
+In fact, many proponents state the complete opposite, that genetics (for most people) have an absolutely minimal effect on obesity.

 In fact, it’s much more of a cultural issue than a genetic one.
-That’s what caused us to enter in what I refer to as a “culture of obesity”.
+That’s what caused us to enter in what I refer to as a culture of obesity.
+Our people have come to like this culture.
+They thrive in it.

 The example I gave above about food and beverage advertisements is a good example.
-The advertisements are specifically designed with one focus, to make the ‘advertisee’ feel hungry.
-So that they will purchase the product and increase the companies revenue stream.
+The advertisements are specifically designed with one focus: to make the ‘advertisee’ feel hungry.
+So that they will purchase the product and increase the company’s revenue stream.
 Who cares about all of your customers eating half their necessary calories in one meal?

 Other Company-Cultural Implications

 There’s another company-wide problem associated with this as well.
 Companies, especially fast food, have typically been redesigned in the modern age.
-What used to take tremendous amount of work and commitment to make a single serving of food, takes but seconds.
+What used to take a tremendous amount of work and commitment to make a single serving of food takes but seconds.

 And people have come to demand this speed.

-Along with the speed, companies have also had to incentivize low-cost options, because of diminishing or stagnant wages.
+Along with the speed, companies have also had to incentivize low-cost options and food sources.

 This results in a product that is fast, low-cost, and incredibly unhealthy.

-The cultural demand for food that is fast and low-cost leads companies to have to target this specifically, regardless of health-implications, just to stay in business.
+The cultural demand for food that is fast and low-cost leads companies to target this specifically, regardless of health-implications, just to stay in business.

 Likewise, many people have incredibly busy lives, and no stay-at-home partner to cook healthy meals.
 This results in families resorting to quick made food items or frozen food, which usually contains exorbitant amount more calories.